architecture-building-systems/CityEnergyAnalyst/euler/README.md

 These are the steps to be performed for running the demand sensitivity analysis:

-- create a set of "samples" in the samples folder, i. e. a set of parameter configurations that are to be simulated
+- create a set of "samples" in the samples folder inside euler, i. e. a set of parameter configurations that are to be simulated.
 - run a demand simulation for each sample and store the output to the samples folder
   - copy the reference case folder to the simulation folder
   - apply sample parameters to the reference case